astrofra/pyweek34-planete-encore/README.md

-# pyweek34-planete-encore
+# PyWeek34: Planete Encore

 Game prototype for the PyWeek 34 game jam.
-Made with HARFANG 3D.
+Made with HARFANG 3D.<br>
+Tribute to Jean `Moebius` Giraud.